Reentrant Superconductivity from Competing Spin-Triplet Instabilities: Summary and Discussions

+In summary, we have identified a minimal structure that can generate reentrant superconducting instabilities.
+The mechanism originates from a frustration of the relative phase between order-parameter components caused by the competition between the internal Josephson coupling $\varepsilon$ and the Zeeman coupling $\gamma$.
+In this sense, when reentrant superconducting behavior is observed in a system where both \(\varepsilon\) and \(\gamma\) coexist, the mechanism proposed here provides a natural phenomenological interpretation.

-{\it Discussions}.--- Recent reports of magnetic-field-enhanced and reentrant superconductivity in UTe$_2$~\cite{Ran2019, Lewin2023}, as well as in uranium-based ferromagnetic superconductors such as UGe$_2$, URhGe, and UCoGe~\cite{doi:10.7566/JPSJ.88.022001}, provide a natural experimental motivation for the present work.
-Despite ongoing debates on microscopic mechanisms in these materials, our results suggest that such behaviors can be viewed from a unified perspective as manifestations of a magnetic-field-driven reorganization of competing spin-triplet superconducting instabilities.
+Recent reports of magnetic-field-enhanced and reentrant superconductivity in UTe$_2$~\cite{Ran2019,LewinReview2024,Wu2024,Frank2024,LewinScience2025,Vasina2025}, as well as in uranium-based ferromagnetic superconductors such as UGe$_2$, URhGe, and UCoGe~\cite{doi:10.7566/JPSJ.88.022001}, provide a natural experimental motivation for the present work.
+As mentioned in Section \ref{coexistence}, UTe$_2$ may therefore be a plausible candidate for the present mechanism.
+A comprehensive overview of these uranium-based superconductors can be found in recent reviews~\cite{Mineev2017,LewinReview2024}.

-It is instructive to contrast the present mechanism with earlier explanations of reentrant superconductivity in UTe$_2$.
-Mineev has shown that reentrant behavior can arise from a quasi-two-dimensional electronic structure, where orbital pair breaking is strongly suppressed at high magnetic fields~\cite{mineev2020reentrant}.
-By contrast, the mechanism proposed here does not rely on quasi-two-dimensional band structure, magnetic fluctuations, or detailed microscopic dispersion.
-Instead, reentrant superconductivity emerges already at the level of competing spin-triplet instabilities distinguished by their internal spin structure, demonstrating that reentrant behavior can arise generically from multicomponent spin-triplet pairing.

-Finally, we emphasize that the present analysis addresses reentrant superconductivity at the level of instabilities emerging from the normal state.
-While nonlinear effects and material-specific details may modify the structure of the ordered phase, they are not essential for the existence of reentrant superconductivity itself.
-The novelty of the present work lies in recognizing that the competition between distinct spin-triplet order-parameter components can generically reorganize the leading superconducting instability under magnetic fields.
-Although our analysis has focused on spin-triplet pairing, similar mechanisms may in principle arise in spin-singlet systems, a possibility that remains to be explored~\cite{footnote}.